 (a) Collecting of materials for conservation efforts or research purposes may be conducted with written permission from the chief of the division.
 Such permit shall be valid for a period not to exceed one year, but may be renewed at the discretion of the chief.
 Proof of written permission must be provided to any appointed agent, department of natural resources official or law enforcement officer upon request.

-(b) For the sole purposes of ensuring public safety and furthering conservation efforts, department staff, volunteers, and contracted persons may remove, burn, extract, or otherwise dispose of materials such as firewood, invasive species, storm debris and geologic or human made structures that pose imminent danger to the public welfare in accordance with special orders issued by the chief as provided for in division (B) of this section.
+(b) For the sole purposes of ensuring public safety and furthering conservation efforts, department staff, volunteers, and contracted persons may remove, burn, extract, or otherwise dispose of materials such as firewood, invasive species, storm debris and geologic or human made structures that pose imminent danger to the public welfare in accordance with special orders issued by the chief as provided for in paragraph (B) of this rule.

 (c) It shall be lawful to take or catch fish, unless otherwise posted provided such is done in accordance with the provisions of the Revised Code and wildlife orders then in effect.